Family Houses

 Owners

 On the south side of Roaring Water Bay stands Rincolisky Castle.
-It was built in 1495 and was acquired by Sir Walter Copinger in 1620, who changed the name to Whitehall after the name of the townland on which the castle was situated.
-The Copingers removed the upper floors of the castle to build Whitehall House, which in 1690 was owned by James Copinger, the son of Dominic Copinger and his wife Dorothea Townsend [112]; however, it was forfeited by James that same year because of his loyalty to the Catholic cause and he fled to France.
+It was built in 1495 and was acquired by Sir Walter Coppinger in 1620, who changed the name to Whitehall after the name of the townland on which the castle was situated.
+The Coppingers removed the upper floors of the castle to build Whitehall House, which in 1690 was owned by James Coppinger, the son of Dominic Coppinger and his wife Dorothea Townsend [112]; however, it was forfeited by James that same year because of his loyalty to the Catholic cause and he fled to France.

 Whitehall South Elevation